Cortaca Jug: History of the game

 The name is a portmanteau of the names of the two schools, the "cort" coming from SUNY Cortland and the "aca" part coming from Ithaca College.
 The schools are located 21 miles apart in the eastern end of the Finger Lakes region of New York.
 The schools have rich football histories.
 Ithaca has won three NCAA Division III Football Championships and Cortland has nine playoff and 15 bowl game appearances since 1988.

 The night before the Jug, it is customary for the staff of Cortland's radio station WSUC to play the staff of Ithaca's radio station 92 WICB in a game called "The Cortaca Mic" which takes place at Cortland.

 Since 2006, Ithaca College students and alumni residing in Los Angeles have gathered to watch the game in an event dubbed CortaCal.
 The event originally began in an apartment in Sherman Oaks, California.
 It was held from 2008 to 2010 at The Casting Office in Studio City, California, and since 2011 has been held at its current home, 33 Taps (formerly Dillon's Irish Pub) in Hollywood, California.
 Between 300 and 400 Ithaca College alumni attend every year.

 Ithaca College alumni in New York City have begun watching the game at their own annual event, NYCortaca.
 The event was started in 2009 by Ithaca alumni living in NYC and was first held at George Keeley Pub on the Upper West Side.
 In 2010, it was held at Berry Park in Williamsburg, Brooklyn, and in 2011 it took place at Irving Plaza in Union Square.
 NYCortaca 2012 was held at Brooklyn Bowl in Williamsburg, and in 2013 NYCortaca returned to Irving Plaza.
 NYCortaca 2013 was attended by over 800 Cortaca fans and was the biggest off-campus alumni gathering in Ithaca College history.

 More localized Cortland and Ithaca graduates come together to attend the game, or showings of it at the Lynne Parks Hoffmann Alumni House, in Cortland, NY.
 Examples include an annual gathering from Slabtown, NY.

 In 2019, the game was held at MetLife Stadium in the New York City area, as part of commemorations of the 150th anniversary of college football.
 The game had an attendance of 45,161, the highest in NCAA Division III history.

 On November 12, 2022, the game was played at Yankee Stadium in The Bronx.

+In the leadup to the 2025 Cortaca Jug Game, it was announced that the 2026 edition would once again take place at Yankee Stadium on November 14, 2026.